Share this page:

 Once Obba is installed, it is available in Excel/OpenOffice after launching.
 For examples of how to use Obba take a look at the files in the Demos folder.

 When developing new sheets it is helpful to open the Obba log window.
 See Obba Control Panel: Windows.
-Note: The Obba Control Panel is not available under Mac OS X due to a bug in OpenOffice.
 You may see the Obba log messages in the OS X Console application.

 Documentation